Founder of DPI and Professor of Law, The University of California, Berkeley

 Watch Professor Bagley’s Video for Invent Together:Margo A. Bagley: Challenges Encountered as a Diverse Inventor

 Professor Jillian Grennan (she/her) is a principal of the Diversity Pilots Initiative (DPI).
-As a professor with a background researching corporate culture and emerging technologies, Dr. Grennan has witnessed many times how championing an inclusive culture that empowers all workers is key to unlocking groundbreaking ideas and increasing firm value.
+As a professor with a background in researching corporate culture and emerging technologies, Dr. Grennan has often witnessed how championing an inclusive culture that empowers all workers is vital to unlocking groundbreaking ideas and increasing firm value.
 With DPI, she continues her mission to ensure equal opportunities for everyone to contribute to and benefit from inventive ideas.

 Corporate Culture: Evidence from the Field (Journal of Financial Economics 2022)

 Do Diverse Directors Influence DEI Outcomes? (working paper)